MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 Lots of outliers are located on chr5, and/or chr4...
 Are we really surprised by this observation?

-Let's remember that we are analysing a species with extremely high gene flow.
-Moreover, we are looking here at outliers F<sub>ST</sub> accross all populations (without giving any geographic or environmental information).
+Let's remember that we are analyzing a species with extremely high gene flow.
+Moreover, we are looking here at outliers F<sub>ST</sub> across all populations (without giving any geographic or environmental information).
 There is high genetic differentiation between the two sexes, and we have unbalanced sex-ratio in the sampling: this is probably driving the signal on chr 5.
 But there are also possibly adaptive loci on sex chromosomes...

 What about chr 4?
 It may be that the chromosomal rearrangement is involved in local adaptation, or it is particularly divergent, and small fluctuations of frequency between populations are driving the signal?